xinwenfu/GenCyber/FieldTrips/V3/README.md

     - 10.0.2.0/24 represents the IPv4 addresses from 10.0.2.0 to 10.0.2.255.
 That is, Armitage will check all those IP addresses and see which one is active.
     - If the scanning of 10.0.2.0/24 is too slow, just enter the target IP, e.g., Windows VM's IP.

-Armitage shows the found computer icon (with the IP address of Metasploitable) and what network applications/services (programs that can accept messages from the Internet/network) are running.
+Armitage shows the icon of the found computer (with the IP address of Metasploitable) and what network applications/services (programs that can accept messages from the Internet/network) are running.

 <img src="https://user-images.githubusercontent.com/69218457/224392646-1f02980e-1aa3-4729-aa9a-05ae3fbe76aa.png" width="640">